MicrosoftDocs/windowsserverdocs/WindowsServerDocs/compute/remote-desktop-services/clients/remote-desktop-allow-access.md

 If you only want to access your PC when you are physically sitting in front of it, you don't need to enable Remote Desktop.
 You also don't want to enable Remote Desktop on any PC where access is tightly controlled.

-Be aware that when you enable access to Remote Desktop, you are granting anyone in the Administrator's group and any local users the ability to remotely access their accounts on the computer.
+Be aware that when you enable access to Remote Desktop, you are granting anyone in the Administrator's group or the "Remote desktop users (RDU)" group the ability to remotely access their accounts on the computer.
+You're also opening a port to the network - make sure you consider potential risks before allowing access.